 Education attainment data from the ACS are a useful analytical tool that complements the category system.
 These data present the percent distribution of workers employed in an occupation, broken down by their highest level of education attained.
 The ACS collects demographic and employment information from about 3 million households annually.
 The educational attainment data published by BLS are based on the Census Bureau’s microdata files.

-Occupational statistics in the ACS are coded under the Census Bureau’s 2010 Census occupation classification system.
-Both the BLS category system and the BLS Occupational Employment Statistics (OES) data—the source data for the National Employment Matrix, are coded based on the federal government’s Standard Occupational Classification (SOC) system.
-Although the Census Bureau’s system also is based on the SOC, it does not provide the same level of detail as the matrix.
+Occupational statistics in the ACS are coded under the Census Bureau’s occupational classification system.
+Both the BLS category system and the BLS Occupational Employment and Wage Statistics (OEWS) data—the source data for the National Employment Matrix, are coded based on the federal government’s Standard Occupational Classification (SOC) system.
+Although the Census Bureau’s system is based on the SOC, it does not provide the same level of detail as the matrix.
 As a result, some detailed SOC occupations have the same educational attainment data, because they are combined in the Census Bureau’s occupational classification system.
-(For a full discussion of the National Employment Matrix, including its use of the SOC and OES data, see the BLS projections methodology).
+(For a full discussion of the National Employment Matrix, including its use of the SOC and OEWS data, see the BLS projections methodology).

 Like any sample survey, the ACS is a household sample survey and is subject to response and coding error, as well as sampling error.

 The educational attainment data do not always closely reflect the education assignment in the category system.
 One major difference is that the category system reflects typical entry-level educational requirements, whereas ACS data report the level of education attained by workers already in the occupation.
 This can lead to cases in which the attainment data reflect a higher level of educational attainment than the category selection.
-For example, about 50.1 percent of advertising sales agents have a bachelor’s degree in the 2014–15 data.
-However, the education category assignment for the occupation is “high school diploma or equivalent,” because workers typically enter the occupation with the lower level of education.
-In other cases, the category assignment reflects a higher level of education than the attainment data show.
-For example, although automotive service technicians and mechanics are assigned to the postsecondary nondegree award category, most have just a high school diploma or less than a high school diploma (44.8 percent and 17.5 percent, respectively) in the ACS educational attainment data.
-Today's automotive engines and components have greater electronic and mechanical complexity, and prospective automotive service technicians and mechanics learn how to repair and maintain them while completing postsecondary education programs.
-The typical entry level education needed for this occupation is higher than in the past.
-By contrast, the educational attainment data are only a picture of the recent workforce and may not reflect typical requirements for new entrants to the occupation.
+Additionally, the educational attainment data are only a picture of the recent workforce and may not reflect typical requirements for new entrants to the occupation.

-In addition to respondent or coding errors, there are several reasons that the educational attainment data may not match the category assignment.
-Examples are: underemployment, individual choice, and the trend of “upskilling,” in which the educational attainment of workers continues to rise over time.
+Other reasons why the educational attainment data may not match the category assignment include underemployment, individual choice, and the trend of “upskilling,” in which the educational attainment of workers continues to rise over time.
 Also, because of changing entry requirements, individuals entering an occupation may need a higher level of formal education than for those persons who are already working in it.